 The Minimal Marketable Feature (MMF) is a core concept in Agile development, representing the smallest set of functionalities that deliver customer value and can be released independently.
 By focusing on MMFs, Agile teams can achieve faster time-to-market, gather early feedback, and mitigate risks.
 However, defining MMFs and coordinating multiple features can present challenges in Agile projects.
 With well-defined MMFs, teams can prioritize customer-centric product development and achieve iterative releases.

-- Faster Time to Market: Reduced time to deliver valuable functionalities to the market.
+- Faster Time to Market: MMF accelerates the time it takes to bring valuable functionalities to the market.
+Rather than waiting for complete feature sets, teams release MMFs iteratively, allowing users to benefit sooner.

-- Risk Mitigation: Identifying and addressing risks early in the development cycle.
+- Risk Mitigation: Identifying and addressing risks early in the development cycle is a significant advantage of MMF.
+By focusing on high-value components first, teams can tackle potential challenges proactively.

-- Product Owner: Responsible for defining and prioritizing MMFs based on customer value.
+- Product Owner: The product owner plays a central role in MMF implementation.
+They are responsible for defining and prioritizing MMFs based on customer value, market needs, and business goals.

 Case Studies